barebox/barebox/Documentation/boards/tegra.rst

 The tool needed to transfer and start a bootloader image to any Tegra board using the USB boot mode is called TegraRCM.
-Most likely this isn't available from your distributions repositories.
+Most likely this isn't available from your distribution's repositories.
 You can get and install it by running the following commands:

 .. code-block:: sh